 where $F(\cdot)$ is a learnable nonlinear transformation (typically a composition of convolution, normalization, and activation layers).
 In the original formulation of \cite{he2015deepresiduallearningimage}, the underlying mapping $H(x)$ is expressed as $H(x) = F(x) + x$, where $F(x) := H(x) - x$ is known as the \textit{residual function}.
 An example figure of a ResBlock is shown in Fig.~\ref{fig:resblock}.
 The use of residual connections is now ubiquitous in modern deep learning due to demonstrated improvements in stability, convergence, and predictive performance across domains.

-We also incorporated a multi-scale convolution blocks--also known as an \textit{Inception Block} \cite{szegedy2014goingdeeperconvolutions}--, designed to (1) leverage convolutions across multiple scales of spatial information and (2) reduce model complexity while increasing performance.
-The basic premise, as described in \cite{szegedy2014goingdeeperconvolutions}, involves several independent convolutions on an input which are then concatenated.
-As a preliminary step, we decided to attempt this problem with just one block after the initial layer.
-However, more sophisticated models can include several or even dozens within an architecture.
+We also incorporated a multi-scale convolution block, also known as an \textit{Inception Block}~\cite{szegedy2014goingdeeperconvolutions}, designed to (1) leverage convolutions across multiple scales of spatial information and (2) reduce model complexity while increasing performance.
+The basic premise, as described in \cite{szegedy2014goingdeeperconvolutions}, involves applying several independent convolutions to the same input and then concatenating their outputs.
+As a preliminary step, we used one such block after the initial layer.
+More sophisticated models could include several, or even dozens, of these blocks within a single architecture.

 Finally, prior to global pooling, we incorporate a \textit{squeeze-and-excitation (SE) block}, inspired by the framework introduced in Squeeze-and-Excitation Networks~\cite{hu2019squeezeandexcitationnetworks}.
 Consider a transformation $\mathbf{T}$ that maps an input $\mathbf{X}$ to a set of feature maps $\mathbf{U} \in \mathbb{R}^{H \times W \times C}$, where $H$, $W$, and $C$ denote the spatial dimensions and number of channels produced by a convolutional operation.
 An SE block adaptively recalibrates these feature maps by explicitly modeling channel-wise interdependencies, thereby enhancing representational capacity and overall model performance.